Allied Collection Services Debt Collection Harassment?

 How to Identify Allied Collection Services Phone Numbers

-Allied Collection Services often uses different phone numbers to contact consumers.
+They often use different phone numbers to contact consumers.
 Some of the known numbers include:

 Your Rights Under the FDCPA

 The Fair Debt Collection Practices Act protects consumers significantly against unfair debt collection practices.
-If Allied Collection Services violates the law, you can take legal action.
+If they violates the law, you can take legal action.
 The FDCPA prohibits the following:

 If you believe Allied Collection Services has violated your rights, contact The Wood Law Firm.
 With their help, you can stop the harassment and seek compensation for any damages.